Updated: Jul 21

-The poem, O Captain!
-My Captain! by Walt Whitman is a metaphorical poem that expresses the grief for the death of Abraham Lincoln, the then U.S. President, was written in 1865.
+The Poem, O Captain!
+My Captain! by Walt Whitman is a metaphorical poem that expresses the grief for the death of Abraham Lincoln, the then U.S. President, written in 1865.
 It has three stanzas.
 This poem is one of the four poems that Whitman has written to mourn his death.
 The other three works are When Lilacs Last in the Dooryard Bloom'd, Hush'd be the Camps To-day, and This Dust was Once the Man.
-This poem is unique when compared to all the other Whitman's poems because it has a rhyming pattern in it and has a narrator.
-It is a well-known fact that Whitman wrote this poem after five days after the end of the American Civil War (1861- 1865) Metaphor-Captain- Abraham LincolnShip- Union's cause victory- Union's Victory in the Civil War
+This poem is unique when compared to all other Whitman's poems because it has a rhyming pattern in it and has a narrator.
+It is a well-known fact that Whitman wrote this poem after five days after the end of the American Civil War (1861- 1865) Metaphor-Captain- Abraham LincolnShip- Union's cause victory- Union's Victory in the Civil War.

 O Captain! my Captain!our fearful trip is done,

 The ship has weather’d every rack, the prize we sought is won,